 - Sunrise Bungalows: A little bit more rustic than other options in the vicinity, but the great vistas and friendly owners more than make up for any flaws found in the buildings.

 - Nam Ou River Lodge: Located on the western side of town this cheerful guesthouse offers great rooms and as implied in the name, an excellent location by the river.
-Helpful owner can organise tours and excursions for you.
+The helpful owner can organise tours and excursions for you.

 - Nong Kiau Riverside: Those looking for a bit more of an upmarket option will find themselves at these east-side cabins.
 Although it is priced out of the range of most backpackers, this place provides a great getaway for those weary travellers who are after a bit of luxury in a landlocked paradise.
 Big rooms, nice balconies and a spectacular view tempt even the most budget-conscious customers.